MatthewLappin93/us_census/README.md

 # us_census
-Analysis of US Census data &amp; predictive model of yearly income
+Analysis of US Census data &amp; modeling of data to predict yearly income